 Click on a question below to display the answer.
 Don't see the question you are looking for?
 Visit the Contact Us page to submit your question!

-Puppy formula is recommended for dogs up to 12 months of age because it contains nutrients like EPA and DHA and enhanced levels of vitamins and trace minerals, which are important for development.
+Puppy formulas are recommended for dogs up to 12 months of age because it contains nutrients like EPA and DHA and enhanced levels of vitamins and trace minerals, which are important for development.
 After 12 months, it is best to transition a dog to an adult formula.

 About Pet Food